david-a-wheeler/flawfinder/README.md

 be easy to install and use.
 Flawfinder supports the Common Weakness Enumeration (CWE) and is officially CWE-Compatible.

-For more information, see the [project website](http://www.dwheeler.com/flawfinder)
+For more information, see the [project website](http://dwheeler.com/flawfinder)

 # Platforms

-Flawfinder is designed for use on Unix/Linux/POSIX systems (including Cygwin, Linux-based systems, MacOS, and *BSDs) as a command line tool.
+Flawfinder is designed for use on Unix/Linux/POSIX systems (including Cygwin, Linux-based systems, MacOS, and various BSDs) as a command line tool.
 It requires Python 2.7 or Python 3.

 # Installation